gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 other hand as he did so.
 "I will therefore amend your sentence.
 In accordance with Coriandel's ancient law and the prerogatives of my station, I command that you be sent down into the Tombs, to receive there whatever Fate has chosen for you.
-Uh uh---let me finish, Ordinary Ishad of the Third Regiment.
+Uh uh—let me finish, Ordinary Ishad of the Third Regiment.
 My Master of Arms shall give you what weapons and provisions he deems appropriate, and my Master of Thieves will share with you what knowledge she has of the beneath.
 If you kill the bonescuttle, your debt to the city will be paid.
 If not…" He